RESERVES ACCESS POLICY

 Boulge Road, Hasketon, Woodbridge

 ☞ Visitors should be aware that the ground surface is irregular.
-There is no shelter and very limited parking.
+There is no shelter and parking for only about eight cars.

 OS Grid Reference TM253516

 ☞ Please note that the "View Map" feature on each Orchid Glade event uses the local postcode, so is slightly inaccurate: the road entrance is some 350 metres SOUTH-WEST of Google Maps' red pointer.